IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Visual Arts: Constructions/Collage, Mixed Media, Sculpture, Textiles, Works on paper

 Over time, I came to the conclusion that I did not need to make the same kind of functional quilts that my great grandmother had made.
 I could tell a story in a different way.
 It made sense to me that the vehicle for her expression was functional.
 It was part of her Appalachian roots.
 I wanted to tell a story about my time, my world. addressing a less tangible albeit important need, to create an expression of an interior world.
-I wanted to do it by employing techniques considered feminine arts such as quilting, embroidery and weaving and I wanted to use overlooked materials.
-In my life, I do not need to make functional objects for everyday use like my great grandmother did, but as a person who struggles in socio-economic circumstances, I wanted to create a sense of beauty, a sense of wonder out of the things that surround me which are usually found or discarded.
+I wanted to do it by employing techniques considered feminine arts such as quilting, embroidery, and weaving and I wanted to use overlooked materials.
+In my life, I do not need to make functional objects for everyday use like my great grandmother did.
+I wanted to create a sense of beauty, a sense of wonder out of the things that surround me which are usually found or discarded.
 I am attracted by the time-worn history they contain and changing my relationship to often mass-produced items by giving them a new context.

 Ann D. Luther